salva-ruiz/SolidTeam-API/readme.md

-# solid-team
+# SolidTeam-api
-An API & web server for shared tasks
+An API for a shared task application